coreinfrastructure/best-practices-badge/doc/api.md

 ## Quickstart

-Like any REST API, use an HTTP verb (like GET) on a resource.
+Like any RESTful API, use an HTTP verb (like GET) on a resource.

 For example, you can get the JSON data for project #1 from the real production site (<https://bestpractices.coreinfrastructure.org>)